apernet/hysteria/README.md

 ```
 This will start a SOCKS5 proxy server on the client's localhost TCP 1080 available for use by other programs.

-Properly setting the client's upload and download speeds based on your network conditions is essential for it to work at optimal performance.
+`-up-mbps 10 down-mbps 50` tells the server that your bandwidth is 50 Mbps down, 10 Mbps up.
+Properly setting the client's upload and download speeds based on your network conditions is essential for it to work at optimal performance!

 ### Relay